 This line is closed.
 It was built to give the North British Railway a route to compete with the Caledonian Railway's Dundee and Perth Railway.
 The route was longer and not as well engineered so could not compete for speed, but did serve different locations on the south bank of the Tay.
 The line was single track but land was taken for a double track with road bridges built to take two tracks.
+A west to south curve at St Fort was to allow trains from St Andrews [2nd] to approach Perth.

 |/ /1897||Newburgh and North Fife Railway|

-Newburgh and North Fife Railway authorised
+Newburgh and North Fife Railway authorised.
+Facilities (what?) granted to the Caledonian Railway.

 |25/01/1909||Newburgh and North Fife Railway|